-The New Zealand Gazette, 93 (31 August 2015) outlines the enrolment policy for Te Kura, including the following fully funded options that may apply to gifted and talented learners:
+The New Zealand Gazette, 93 (31 August 2015) outlines the enrolment policy for Te Kura, including the following fully funded options that may apply to gifted learners:

 (a) PAT and asTTle or equivalent assessments show that the learner is exceptionally able and in the top 5% of their age group for the subject; and